To Rescue Atlantic Yards, Developer Sought to Supersize Project

 The dramatic increase in height and density would involve the project’s two remaining unbuilt zones.
 At six railyard parcels (B5-B10) marching east from the Barclays Center, Greenland sought 1 million square feet of new bulk, or 30% more, essentially gaining free “land.”

-That would accompany another valuable process, first floated in 2015-16 but since expanded: transferring 800,000 square feet, approved but not usable, mostly from the project’s unbuilt flagship tower (B1), once slated to loom over the arena at Flatbush and Atlantic avenues.
+That would accompany another valuable process, first floated in 2015-16 and in October 2021 essentially approved: transferring 800,000 square feet, approved but not usable, mostly from the project’s unbuilt flagship tower (B1), once slated to loom over the arena at Flatbush and Atlantic avenues.

 The air rights would go across Flatbush Avenue to Site 5, long home to the big-box stores P.C.
 Richard and the now-closed Modell’s.